Yoast/advent-of-code/README.md

 You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

-Since solving the puzzles _quickly_ gives more points, you should expect that the code in this repository...
+Since solving the puzzles _quickly_ will earn you more points, you should expect that the code in this repository...
+- was typed in a rush
+- takes shortcuts
+- contain hardcoded stuff
-- does not adhere to any style or standard,
+- does not adhere to any style or standard at all,
-- is not easy to read
+- is hard to read
-- to work more half the time!
+- to even work more than half the time ;-)
+It should be clear that this is not a showcase of what we at Yoast can do - it's intended to be fun and experimental, which can and probably will result in some stuff that you wouldn't want to see in a production environment.
+And that's OK!

 ## To join
 Every year, a root folder will be added: